Takbir: Iran

 During the Iranian Revolution of 1979, it was shouted from rooftops in Iran during the evenings as a form of protest.
 The DIN was later adopted as the official motto of Iran.
 This practice returned in the 2009 Iranian presidential election protests, which protested the election results.

 Usage by extremists and terrorists

 The phrase has been used as a battle cry by Islamic extremists and terrorists.
 However, this usage has been denounced by other Muslims.

 Professor Khaled A. Beydoun, author of The New Crusades: Islamophobia and the Global War on Muslims (2023), writes that the association of the phrase "Allah Akbar" with terrorism has been exacerbated by mass media and television pundits.
-He adds that films and shows also utilize it as a cinematic trope further cementing the association.
+He adds that films and shows also utilise it as a cinematic trope further cementing the association.

 In politics

 In India, Asaduddin Owaisi, president of the AIMIM and Abu Taher Khan, representing TMC, after being elected as members of the Indian Parliament, ended their oath with the slogan of "Allahu Akbar".